-Those receiving VA Educational benefits must have their attendance certified to the VARO in order for them to receive the appropriate remuneration.
-Those attending while on Active Duty and those attending less than 1/2 time (5 hours or less Undergraduate, 3 or less Graduate) must be certified each quarter.
-Those (other than Active Duty) attending 1/2 time rate or more may be certified for as many as four quarters (Fall, Winter, Spring, Summer) with all certification ending with termination of attendance or end of Summer Quarter.
-All VA Enrollment Certifications must be re-certified at the beginning of each Fall Quarter.
-It is prudent for all who receive Federal VA Educational Benefits to review their status each quarter with the AUM Office of Veterans Affairs (Admissions Office) to be sure their status is correct.
-It is the student's responsibility to renew and report their correct enrollment status as necessary.
-Changes in status (dropping or adding courses, dropping out of school and renewing enrollment) must be reported to the AUM Office of Veterans Affairs.
+Those receiving VA educational benefits must have their attendance certified to the VARO for them to receive the appropriate remuneration.
+Those attending while on Active Duty and those attending less than one-half time (5 hours or less undergraduate, 3 or less graduate) must be certified each quarter.
+Those (other than Active Duty) attending one-half time or more may be certified for as many as four quarters (Fall, Winter, Spring, Summer) with all certification ending with termination of attendance or end of Summer Quarter.
+All VA enrollment certifications must be recertified at the beginning of each Fall Quarter.
+It is prudent for all who receive Federal VA educational benefits to review their status each quarter with the AUM Coordinator of Veterans Affairs (Admissions Office) to be sure their status is correct.
+It is the student's responsibility to renew and report his or her correct enrollment status as necessary.
+Changes in status (dropping or adding courses, dropping out of school, and renewing enrollment) must be reported to the AUM Coordinator of Veterans Affairs.

-Where there are questions about these policies, please contact the Director of Admissions for further explanation.
+When there are questions about these policies, please contact the Director of Admissions for further explanation.